 fsnotify — file events/proc — process activityIntelligence layer — two tiers

 Statistical heuristics.
 Pattern detection.
 Frequency tables.
 Temporal analysis.
-Runs via Cactus local model — no network, sub-120ms.
+Runs via local LLM (llama.cpp + LFM2-24B-A2B) — no network, sub-120ms.

 Complex reasoning.
 Weekly workflow summaries.
 Stuck-detection.
-Frontier models via Cactus hybrid router — only when needed, previewed before sending.
+Frontier models via cloud APIs (Anthropic, OpenAI) — only when needed, previewed before sending.

 Action layer

 Suggestion bar — contextual insights surfaced as you work.
-Demonstrates value before you ask for it.
+Five notification levels from silent to autonomous, configured per user.

 Auto-split pane on build.
 Pre-warm containers.
-Dynamic keybindings.
+Reversible actions with undo window.
 Progressive AI disclosure as your usage patterns mature.

 Telemetry-averse developers are the hardest audience to earn trust from.
 That's intentional.
 The privacy architecture isn't a checkbox — it's the product.
 Here's exactly what happens to your data.